Terms and conditions for our Devon eco lodges and cottage accommodation

 We reserve the right to:

 - Refuse to accept any booking at our sole discretion.
-Celebrations and get-togethers are welcome at Wheatland Farm (as long as they are in line with covid 19 regulations at the time of the holiday) but if the point is to get horribly drunk together we are not the right place.
+Celebrations and get-togethers are welcome at Wheatland Farm (as long as they are in line with any regulations at the time of the holiday) but if the point is to get horribly drunk together we are not the right place.
 We do not accept hen or stag parties unless agreed in advance.

 - Obtain the name, age and gender of your party before accepting your booking (but naturally we do not discriminate on grounds of age, sexual orientation, ethnicity or religion).